 -the ability remains active for the duration of the 3 minutes (thus cannot stack)

 -He 111 bombers flatten the target area

 Description: Employ desperate measures to hold off the enemy.
 Air-dropped medical supplies and improved repairs for Pioneers allow your units to stay on the field for longer, while specialized Osttruppen fill up the gaps.
 Defend key points with hulled-down vehicles and obliterate the enemy by striking them with a hastily assembled artillery battery.

 Paradrop medical supplies at a target area.
 Heals and inspires nearby infantry when picked up.

-- No changes (3 med kits are dropped for 30 munitions that provide fast AoE healing and a small combat buff for 30 seconds).
+- No changes (3 med kits are dropped for 30 muni that provide fast AoE healing and a combat buff).

 NEW: Anti-tank Osttruppen (1 CP)

-Using outdated weaponry, these Osttruppen are meant to hold off enemy armor until reinforcements arrive.
+Using outdated weaponry, these Osttruppen can hold off enemy armor until reinforcements arrive.

 - Costs 260 manpower.

 - Can construct trenches, but not wires or sandbags.